mgtz505/dev_dashboard/README.md

 ### About This App

+Building Dev Dashboard was a great experience.
+I'm proud of the work I put into this project and had a lot of fun setting up the app architecture and styling the app's widgets.
+Technical details about my this application can be found below.

 ## About my Development Process:

 All widgets were effectively treated as indpendent apps, utilizing CSS modules for styling and state siloed to appropriate components.
 Simpler widgets, such as the pomodoro timer, served as a useful template for skeletoning out potential layouts for the more complex widgets.
 Once a widget was functional and the layout was presentable enough for a naive user to reasonably understand the widget's use, I proceeded to build neighboring widgits.
 Detailed styling was applied afterward.